The Scientist Who Stumbled Upon a Tick Full of 20-Million-Year-Old Blood

 Ticks are rare in amber because they like blood; they don’t have much business hanging around trees excreting sticky resin.
 “It’s amazing when you consider all the things that had to happen in order for this to arrive under my microscope,” said Poinar.
 He started listing them off for me: “It had to be two monkeys grooming each other. … It had to be the tick fell into the resin.
 It had to be that resin then lasted to mature into amber.
 It had to be the piece was picked up by miner in the one of the amber mines.
 Then it had to be sent to me.”

-Poinar’s arrived at this chain of prehistoric events with educated guesses.
+Poinar arrived at this chain of prehistoric events with educated guesses.
 The size and shape of the red-blood cells suggest mammals.
 Dogs might also fit, but he notes there is no fossil record of canine ancestors in the Dominican Republic, where this piece of amber was found.
 There is a fossil record for primates, though, and they hang around trees.
 Also, the tick has two tiny holes in its back—as if punctured by the small, sharp nails of a juvenile monkey who picked it up and threw it while grooming another.
 Presumably, the tick then landed in tree resin.

 The recent history of this tick we can trace with more certainty.
 The package in the mail that day came from Alex Brown, a retired tennis player and amber collector who has known Poinar for decades.
 Brown used to teach Poinar’s kids tennis when they lived in Berkeley, California, and the scientist started bringing pieces of amber along.
 “He got a beetle and next week a moth, and pretty soon he started to pay for his lessons with amber,” said Brown.
 Brown got hooked.
 He started collecting amber on his own, and the two ended up co-authoring several papers about fossilized insects together.